-The National Association of Colleges and Employers (NACE) has identified eight career readiness competencies based on extensive research among employers.
+The National Association of Colleges and Employers (NACE) has identified eight career readiness competencies based on extensive research.

 We might call these core skills or transferable skills.
 They are qualities that every employer wants in its employees, no matter their job function or level of experience.

 To the extent that you can demonstrate that you have these skills in the Experience section of your resume or curriculum vitae (CV), you will be more successful in your job search.

 Identify and respond to needs based upon an understanding of situational context and logical analysis of relevant information.